CanysLypys/f_esxblacklistedweapons/README.md

 # Installation to your server

-1 : After downloading this script extract it and rename it to f_esxblacklistedweapons
+1 : After downloading this script open the f_esxblacklistedweapons-main and  extract f_esxblacklistedweapons

 2 : Drag it to your resources folder